swagtop/bevy-flake/docs/config.md

 a pinned instance of `nixpkgs`, or if you want to use overlays.

-If you are doing this you should configure your own to allow unfree packages, and to accept the Microsoft MSVC license.
+If you are doing this you should configure your own to allow unfree packages, and to accept the Microsoft MSVC license (not done in following examples).

 ```nix
 bf = bevy-flake.configure {